-The City's Policy on purchasing goods and services encourages local business in the purchasing and tendering process.
+The City's Policy 2.5.7 Purchasing Goods and Services encourages local business in the purchasing and tendering process and has been applied and incorporated into the selection criteria.
 Of the conforming tenders, Mechanical Project Management Pty Ltd and A J Baker & Sons Pty Ltd are located in Osborne Park, which is within the Region.
 The recommended tenderer, Diamond Industries Pty Ltd, is located in Bentley, which is within neither the City nor the Region.